ai-chem/llm-nanomaterials-extraction/README.md

 ## Citation

-Under rewiev in EMNLP 2025
+Under review in EMNLP 2025